 The evolution of the concept of culture

-The term colture, the first spelling of the word culture in French, appeared in the 12th century.
-It designated a “cultivated land”*, according to the Dictionnaire de l’Académie française.
+”*, according to the Dictionnaire de l’Académie française.
 It was spelled culture, under the influence of the Latin cultura, towards the end of the following century.
 Its signification has expanded for the first time as it referred to the care of fields or livestock1.
 The proper sens of the word in French still refers to this idea.
-The ninth edition of the Dictionnaire de l’Académie française associates the term, in its first sense, with “natural productions”*.
-The other meanings, as it is also the case for the Latin cultura that has followed a similar development, are generally to be understood in a figurative sense.
+The ninth edition of the Dictionnaire de l’Académie française associates the term, in its first sense, with “natural productions

 * Une version française de ce texte a été publiée sous le titre Qu’est-ce que la culture?.